 So close to major cities (an hour to both Baltimore and Philadelphia) and an easy commute off I-95, yet your state of relaxation will tell you that you've traveled a world away.
-The Historic District is small enough to be easily walkable, yet there is so much to do here!
+The Historic District is small enough to be easily walkable, yet there is so much to do!

 2 Rest, eat, drink, shop!

-Though our town is historic, our Inns, restaurants and shops offer all of the modern comforts and pleasures a visitor could ask for.
-Three of our well-known waterfront restaurants are consistent winners in Delaware and Maryland newspaper readers’ polls.
-Our shops are all located in historic buildings, adding to that special ambience of small-town American charm.
+Though Chesapeake City is historic, the inns, restaurants and shops offer all of the modern comforts and pleasures a visitor could ask for.
+Three well-known waterfront restaurants are consistent winners in Delaware and Maryland newspaper readers’ polls; shops are all located in historic buildings, adding to that special ambience of small-town American charm.

 3 Enjoy the history!

-Our historic village features homes and gardens from the 1800's, many on the National Historic Register, and can be enjoyed via a self-guided or guide-directed walking tour.
+Chesapeake City features homes and gardens from the 1800's, many on the National Historic Register, and can be enjoyed via a self-guided or guide-directed walking tour.
 Visit the C&D Canal Museum, which provides a detailed history of the canal that built Chesapeake City.
-Our canal is the third busiest commercial waterway in the world and a vital contributor to global economy.
 The museum has interactive displays and items of interest for all age groups.

 4 Outdoor adventures!